-Understanding the importance of bleed and margin starts with knowing the definitions in the context of printing.
+Understanding the importance of bleed and paper margins starts with knowing the definitions in the context of printing.
 Bleed is the area outside the final trim of a printed document where the design extends beyond the intended finished size.

 This additional area allows printers to account for minor shifts during trimming, ensuring that no white edges or unfinished elements appear in the final product.